giordano/Cuba.jl/README.md

 `Cuba.jl` cannot (yet?) take advantage of parallelization capabilities of Cuba Library.
 Nonetheless, it has performances comparable with (if not slightly better than) an equivalent native C code based on Cuba library when `CUBACORES` environment variable is set to `0` (i.e., multithreading is disabled).
-This is the result of running the benchmark present in `test` directory on a 64-bit GNU/Linux system running Julia 0.4.
+The following is the result of running the benchmark present in `test` directory on a 64-bit GNU/Linux system running Julia 0.4.
+The C benchmark code has been built with GCC 5.3.1.

 ```
 $ CUBACORES=0 julia -e 'cd(Pkg.dir("Cuba")); include("test/benchmark.jl")'